MissingNoShiny/Sudoku-Solver/README.md

 To run this script, you need [python 3](https://www.python.org/downloads/).
 You also need to install PuLP, either with `pip install pulp` from anywhere on your computer or `pip install -r requirements.txt` from the repository.

+### Input Format

+A text file of exactly 9 lines containing exactly 9 characters, either a digit corresponding to a starting clue or any other character corresponding to an empty space.
+See the `.sdk` files if you want examples.

 ### Usage

 ```